Mushymato/HaveMoreKids/docs/002-extensions-tokenizable_strings.md

 HMK provides these [tokenizable strings](https://stardewvalleywiki.com/Modding:Tokenizable_strings).

 All of them require a kid id as their first argument, but special logic is applied to dialogue spoken by a HMK Child/Child NPC to automatically supply the first argument if not given.
-This means you can simply write `[HMK_KidName]` in the kid's dialogue and it will automatically become `[HMK_KidName <own kid id>]`.
-However if you want the spouse to talk about the kid, then you need to explicitly write the full kid id.
+This means you can simply write `[HMK_KidName]` in the kid's dialogue and it will automatically become `[HMK_KidName <kidId of speaker>]`.
+However if you want to use these tokenizable strings elsewere, e.g. to have the spouse to talk about the kid, then you need to explicitly write the full kid id.

 ## `[HMK_Endearment <kid id>]`

 Resolves to the endearment this kid should use for the player.

-Endearments are set in the kid's dialogue asset (e.g. `Characters/Dialogue/kidId`) via special keys that are checked in-order:
+Endearments are set in the kid's dialogue asset (e.g. `Characters/Dialogue/<kidId>`) via special keys that are checked in-order:

 - `HMK_Endearment`: The most prioritized endearment term, ignores gender.
 - `HMK_Endearment_<gender>`: One of `HMK_Endearment_Male`, `HMK_Endearment_Female`, and `HMK_Endearment_Undefined`, respects player gender.